Specialist Palliative Care

 Outpatient clinics

-• In addition, we are developing Enhanced Supportive Care clinics which support patients at an earlier stage following a cancer diagnosis.
-These clinics are undertaken by a range of specialist from the palliative care team and oncology services.
+- In addition, we are developing Enhanced Supportive Care clinics that support patients at an earlier stage following a cancer diagnosis.
+These clinics are undertaken by a range of specialists from the palliative care team and oncology services.

 Out-of-hours